Katelyn Runck Flaunts Killer Curves And Cleavage In Tiny Workout Ensemble

 “Beauty queen,” a fourth individual proclaimed.

 Katelyn has taken to social media to share a number of sizzling snapshots of herself, especially as of late.
-Just yesterday, on June 17, she left fans breathless after she rocked a sun dress that showed off her voluptuous assets, per The Inquisitr.
+Just yesterday, on June 17, she left fans breathless after she rocked a sundress that showed off her voluptuous assets, per The Inquisitr.